Last Updated on February 12, 2021 by

 Researchers also hope to ultimately control PVT activity in people by honing the ability to control what and the way we learn, through the use of light, to help addiction treatment and recovery.
 With it, those suffering through chemical dependency could essentially unlearn the behavior and live drug-free.

-The clinical and holistic therapists at the Alternative to Meds Center specialize in science-based modalities that naturally and gently cleanse the body and the brain of toxicity due to prescription medications, illicit drugs, alcohol abuse, and environmental exposures.
+The clinical and holistic therapists at Alternative to Meds Center specialize in science-based modalities that naturally and gently cleanse the body and the brain of toxicity due to prescription medications, illicit drugs, alcohol abuse, and environmental exposures.